JohannLai/openai-function-calling-tools/README.md

 - ⏰ Clock: A clock that can tell you the time.
 - 🧮 Calculator: A simple calculator that can do basic arithmetic.
 Input should be a math expression.
 - 🔍 GoogleCustomSearch: A wrapper around the Google Custom Search API.
 Useful for when you need to answer questions about current events.
 Input should be a search query.
-- 📁 fs: access to the file system.
-Input should be a file path.
+- 📁 fs: WriteFileTool abd ReadFileTool access to the file system.
+Input should be a file path and text written to the file.
 - 🪩 🚧 webbrowser: A web browser that can open a website.
 Input should be a URL.
 - ⏳ 🚧  sql: Input to this tool is a detailed and correct SQL query, output is a result from the database.